|LEONARD SHERMAN CLARK|

 (2ND HOUSE IN)

 In 1930, Red and Anne moved to 90 Montgomery Street in Newburgh (just a few doors down from Claudia), then a year later, they moved south to 38 Quassaick Avenue in New Windsor.
 In 1934, they moved back up to Newburgh, at 164 Lander Street.
-Then in 1938, across the road to 173 Lander Street (this was at this point on the other side of town from his sister Claudia).
+Then in 1938, across the road to 173 Lander Street (at this point he was living on the other side of town from his sister Claudia).
 The Clarks stayed on Lander Street until about 1942, when the family moved to Utica, NY.

 Later that same year they moved to Arlington, Texas, where Leonard worked as an Industrial Engineer for the War Manpower Commission, setting up assembly lines on war planes fighters.
 Leonard was investigated by the FBI for being a communist sympathizer in the 40s, which was an unfortunate case of mistaken identity (there were many Leonard Clarks out there).
-The FBI cleared him of all charges, but during this time, it was discovered that he had lied about his age on the WWI enlistment papers, and was dishonorably discharged.
+The FBI cleared him of all charges, but during this time, it was discovered that he had lied about his age on the WWI enlistment papers nearly three decades ago, and was dishonorably discharged.

 When WWII was over the family moved south to Hondo, Texas, where Leonard worked for Texas Employers Insurance Association as a Safety Engineer.
 About 1947 the family moved east to Beaumont, Texas where Leonard then worked as a Encyclopedia Salesman.
 As his son states, he made a fortune in the encyclopedia business and that he could "sell snowballs to Eskimos".
 Leonard was fond of gambling, unfortunately, so the family saw very little of what he made.
 However, his kids do have fond memories that their father loved them all dearly and that they never wanted for affection or food.